DariaClem/Resistance-World-War-II-Part-2/README.md

 From the keyboard, options (int) will be read in the menu, followed by enter.
 Depending on the choice made, the user will be able to process a series of objects read earlier.
 The menu is built in this way, the names being suggestive and supporting the user:

+- Human Resources
-Human Resources - Weapon Manager
+  - Weapon Manager
   - Ammunition Manager
   - Spy
   - Previous page

+- Messages
-Messages - Encrypt Messages - Process all messages
+  - Encrypt Messages
+    - Process all messages
     - Process single message
     - Previous page
-- Decrypt Messages - Process all messages
+  - Decrypt Messages
+    - Process all messages
     - Process single message
     - Previous page
   - Introduce Message
   - Display Messages
+  - Verify Messages
+    - Verify all messages
+    - Verify single message
+    - Previous page
+  - Previous page
+- Deposit
+  - Add weapons stock
+  - Display weapons stock
+  - Add ammunition stock
+  - Display ammunition stock
+  - Previous page
+- Close device

+The menu is constructed in such a way that the user cannot perform actions that will generate errors.
+He is guided through various warnings to follow the natural order of using this program.

+The classes used in this program are as follows, suggesting also the inheritance relationships:

+- People
+  - Weapon Manager
+  - Ammunition Manager
+  - Spy
+- Coordinates
+- Attacks
+- Decryption
+- Military Technology
+  - Weapons
+  - Ammunition

 ## Poveste
 În timpul celui de-al Doilea Război Mondial, în Franța ocupată de trupele germane, francezi de toate vârstele s-au unit pentru a slăbi forțele inamicului, atât prin sabotaj, cât și prin operațiuni militare.